 Understanding Your MESA Risk Score and Coronary Age

-You got your CT calcium score back.
-You know the number.
-But what does it actually mean for your future heart disease risk?
-The MESA 10-Year CHD Risk Score is the most validated tool available for answering that question.
+You got your calcium score back.
+Now what?
+A number by itself doesn't tell you what to do about it.
+The MESA 10-Year CHD Risk Score is the best tool available for answering that question.
 It takes your calcium score, combines it with your traditional risk factors, and gives you a concrete probability of a coronary event in the next decade.

 What Is the MESA Risk Score?

-The MESA (Multi-Ethnic Study of Atherosclerosis) Risk Score was published in the Journal of the American College of Cardiology in 2015 by McClelland and colleagues.
-It predicts your 10-year probability of a coronary heart disease event, which includes heart attack (myocardial infarction), cardiac arrest, angina requiring revascularization, and CHD death.
+The MESA Risk Score (published in JACC in 2015 by McClelland et al.) predicts your 10-year probability of a coronary heart disease event, which includes heart attack (myocardial infarction), cardiac arrest, angina requiring revascularization, and CHD death.

-The score uses 12 variables: age, sex, race/ethnicity, total cholesterol, HDL cholesterol, systolic blood pressure, blood pressure medication use, lipid-lowering medication use, diabetes status, smoking status, family history of heart attack, and (optionally) your coronary artery calcium score.
+It uses 12 inputs: age, sex, race/ethnicity, total and HDL cholesterol, systolic blood pressure, whether you're on BP or lipid meds, diabetes status, smoking status, family history of heart attack, and (optionally) your coronary artery calcium score.

-What makes the MESA Risk Score unique compared to other cardiovascular risk calculators is its ability to incorporate the CAC score directly into the prediction.
-When CAC is included, the model's discriminative ability (C-statistic) improves from 0.75 to 0.80, a statistically and clinically significant improvement.
+What sets MESA apart from other risk calculators: it plugs your calcium score directly into the equation.
+Adding CAC included, the model's discriminative ability (C-statistic) improves from 0.75 to 0.80, a statistically and clinically significant improvement.
 The model was validated externally in both the Heinz Nixdorf Recall Study (Germany) and the Dallas Heart Study.

 The Four Risk Categories